Junhwa1207-design/Jung_J_Bae_J_RokuFlashback/README.md

 # This is Roku Flashback streaming App.

-##  Junhwa Jung & Jiyun Bae

 For the music and the movie contents, A user can choose between adult and kid use for movie session on the landing page.
 For the movie session, it used the MAMP for the server side, for the data.
-And it used javascript as a front-end framework.
+And it used javascript as a front-end framework. <br><br>
+Dev&Des documents <br>
+Dev notes(Google Drive doc): https://docs.google.com/document/d/1e9XbTIkamD6_DCrIqs2UEj0JynCrLuZXfcUcCtRDZCs/edit?usp=sharing <br>
+Des notes(Google Drive doc): https://docs.google.com/document/d/1ugDVfYTR-tIkn8UB6x0UDFrJxtEf4HhKKv-lGx0R_r4/edit?usp=sharing

 A challenge